-We continue to be inspired by the third level college Welfare teams and Student Unions we collaborate with as they work tirelessly and creatively to help & support their students in managing and safeguarding their mental health.
-This year we would like to give special mention to NUI Maynooth with whom we worked on a series of activities including Share the Load, safeTALK Training and on a unique mindfulness Origami workshop.
-These activities were supported with on-campus & social media awareness raising campaigns, bringing the campaign to a wider audience.
+We continue to be inspired by the third level college Welfare teams and Student Unions we collaborate with as they work tirelessly and creatively to help and support their students in managing and safeguarding their mental health.

-3Ts believe that educating participants on various aspects of mental health and suicide reflects our commitment to turning the tide of suicide through education and awareness building.
+3T's believe that educating participants on various aspects of mental health and suicide reflects our commitment to turning the tide of suicide through education and awareness building.